 Try to resolve these concerns by replacing the saltwater in a tank and relocating the habitat somewhere quieter.
-If this does not help, isolate the hermit crab in case it’s unwell.
+If this does not help, isolate the hermit crab if it’s unwell.

 My Hermit Crab Severed Its Antenna

 As discussed, antennae can be lost in a hermit crab fight.
 Sometimes, hermit crabs also sever their antennae using their chelipeds.

 If a hermit crab cuts off its antennae, it may be stressed and overstimulated.
 As mentioned above, a hermit crab will initially cease using the antennae to enjoy a moment of calm.
-If this doesn’t help, it may resort to self-mutilation in the act of desperation.
+If this doesn’t help, it may resort to self-mutilation in desperation.

 Hermit crabs may also sever their antennae if they have been damaged somehow.
 If the antennae are no longer functional, the hermit crab will lop them off to encourage the growth of a replacement.
 This action is most common when a molt is impending.

 What Happens if a Hermit Crab Loses an Antenna?